Health Services

 Intercollegiate Student Athletes

-• Intercollegiate Student Athletes must submit a copy of their insurance card and fill out forms through Athletic’s electronic records system before August 1.
+• Intercollegiate Student Athletes must submit a copy of their insurance card and complete forms through Athletics’ electronic records system before August 1.
 Instructions and a checklist can be found on the athletics website here.
 For questions, please contact Rebekah Kimzey.

 • Simpson College does not provide health insurance for traditional students.
-If students need to purchase health insurance, options can be viewed at Marketplace.
+If students need to purchase health insurance, they can view options at the Marketplace.

-• It is recommended students/parents call their insurance provider and check for In-Network providers in the Indianola/Des Moines area, especially if the insurance carrier is out of state.
+• It is recommended that students or parents call their insurance provider to check for In-Network providers in the Indianola/Des Moines area, especially if the insurance carrier is based out of state.

 • Out-of-state Medicaid policies will NOT work in the state of Iowa.
 Please reapply for Iowa Medicaid so students are covered while living in Iowa.